Elly Schlein: Member of the European Parliament, 2014–2019

 In February 2014, Schlein ran with the PD for a seat at the European Parliament in the North-Eastern constituency.
 In the 2014 European Parliament election in Italy, she was elected to the European Parliament.
 She served on the European Parliament Committee on Development.
 In addition to her committee assignments, she was part of the parliament's delegation to the European Union–Albania Stabilisation and Association Parliamentary Committee.

-In May 2015, Schlein announced through a post on Facebook that she was leaving the PD, being in deep disagreement with the new political line of the party impressed by the party secretary and Italy's prime minister Matteo Renzi, and joined Possible, the party founded by Civati.
+In May 2015, Schlein announced through a post on Facebook that she was leaving the PD, being in deep disagreement with the new political line of the party imposed by the party secretary and Italy's prime minister Matteo Renzi, and joined Possible, the party founded by Civati.
 In April 2019, Schlein announced her intention not to run in the 2019 European Parliament election in Italy.

 Vice-president of Emilia-Romagna, 2020–2022

 In the 2020 Emilia-Romagna regional election on 26 January, Schlein ran as a candidate for member of the regional council of Emilia-Romagna as part of a left-wing electoral alliance called Emilia-Romagna Courageous Ecologist and Progressive.
-She was elected by achieving over 22,000 votes, being the most voted councillor in regional history, and was subsequently appointed by Stefano Bonaccini as his vice-president.
+She was elected with over 22,000 votes, the highest vote tally for a councillor in regional history, and was subsequently appointed by Stefano Bonaccini as his vice-president.
 In February 2020, the PD's secretary Nicola Zingaretti offered Schlein the party presidency spot left vacant by Paolo Gentiloni.

 2022 general election and Democratic Party leadership run

-On 26 September, Schlein was a candidate in the 2022 Italian general election, being subsequently elected in the country's Chamber of Deputies.
-A few weeks later, following Letta's resignations as leader of the PD, Schlein announced her run for the 2023 PD leadership election.
+In the general election held on 26 September 2022, Schlein was elected to the country's Chamber of Deputies.
+A few weeks later, following Letta's resignation as leader of the PD, Schlein announced her run for the 2023 PD leadership election.
 In an upset, for the first time in the party's leadership elections, Schlein overcame the second place of the closed primary, by winning the open primary on 26 February 2023, when she was successfully elected ahead of Stefano Bonaccini.
 In doing so, she became the PD's first female, as well as the youngest person, to be elected leader of the PD since the formation of the party in 2007.
-She is also the first publicly-declared LGBTQ secretary of the Italian center-left leading party.
+She is also the first publicly-declared LGBTQ secretary of the Italian centre-left leading party.
 During her rise in the party, she has been compared to American congresswoman Alexandria Ocasio-Cortez.
 She succeeded Letta on 12 March 2023.

+On 18 April 2023, Schlein expressed her personal opinion in favour of surrogacy.

+2024 European Parliament Elections

+In the June 2024 European elections the PD received 24.1% of the votes, second to FdI.

 Personal life

 In February 2020, Schlein came out as bisexual.
 She describes herself as a feminist and a progressive.
-In December 2022, arsonists destroyed a car used by her sister, Susanna Schlein, a career diplomat serving in Athens, prompting Italy's incumbent prime minister Giorgia Meloni to express her "profound concern".
+In December 2022, arsonists destroyed a car used by her sister, diplomat Susanna Schlein serving in Athens, prompting Italy's incumbent prime minister Giorgia Meloni to express her "profound concern".

+Schlein's current partner is Cagliari-born Paola Belloni.